spacer image spacer image

 Your questions are answered:

-Here is a collection of common questions that I get, along with the appropriate answers.
+Here is a collection of common questions that I get, along with the appropriate answers (or rather, the answers that I give).

 Q: How many DeLoreans were made and for how long?